Poor Paddy Works on the Railway

 "Poor Paddy Works on the Railway" is a popular Irish folk and American folk song (Roud 208).
 Historically, it was often sung as a sea shanty.
 The song portrays an Irish worker working on a railroad.

-There are numerous titles of the song including, "Pat Works on the Railway" and "Paddy on the Railway" and "Fillimiooriay".
+There are numerous titles for the song, including "Pat Works on the Railway" and "Paddy on the Railway" and "Fillimiooriay".
 "Paddy Works on the Erie" is another version of the song.

 History

 In The American Songbag, the writer Carl Sandburg claims that the song has been published in sheet music since the early 1850s.
 The earliest confirmed date of publication is from 1864 from a manuscript magazine.
 Ernest Bourne recorded the first version, released in 1941, by Alan Lomax for the Library of Congress in 1938 under the title "A-working on the Railway".

 As a chanty

-"Paddy on the Railway" is attested as a chanty in the earliest known published work to use the word "chanty," G.E.
-Clark's Seven Years of a Sailor’s Life (1867).
-Clark recounted experiences fishing on the Grand Banks of Newfoundland, in a vessel out of Provincetown, Mass. ca.1865-6.
+"Paddy on the Railway" is attested as a chanty in the earliest known published work to use the word chanty, G. E. Clark's Seven Years of a Sailor’s Life (1867).
+Clark recounted experiences fishing on the Grand Banks of Newfoundland, in a vessel out of Provincetown, Massachusetts, ca.1865–1866.
 At one point, the crew is getting up the anchor in a storm, by means of a pump-style windlass.
 One of the chanties the men sing while performing this task is mentioned by title, "Paddy on the Railway."

-The song was next mentioned as a chanty in R.C.
-Adams' On Board the Rocket (1879), in which the sea captain tells of experiences in American vessels out of Boston in the 1860s.
+The song was next mentioned as a chanty in R. C. Adams' On Board the Rocket (1879), in which the sea captain tells of experiences in American vessels out of Boston in the 1860s.
 Adams includes an exposition on sailors' chanties, including their melodies and sample lyrics.
 In this discussion he quotes "Paddy, Come Work on the Railway":